 Years Ending December 31, Amount

-2018 -

-2019 -
+2019 \$

 2020

 2021 50,000

 2022 75,000

+2023 75,000

-Thereafter 481,567
+Thereafter 401,777

-\$ 606,567
+\$ 601,777

-NOTE 12.
+NOTE 13.
 INCOME TAXES

-The Tax Cuts and Jobs Act (the "Tax Act") was enacted on December 22, 2017, and includes significant changes to the U.S. corporate tax system.
-Effective January 1, 2018, the Tax Act reduced the U.S. federal corporate tax rate from 35 percent to 21 percent, and transitioned the U.S. federal tax system from a worldwide tax system to a territorial tax system, and eliminated or reduced certain domestic deductions among other changes.
-In converting to the new territorial tax system, a deemed repatriation tax on previously tax-deferred earnings of certain foreign subsidiaries was required to be recognized as of December 31, 2017, and will be payable over eight years.
+The Tax Cuts and Jobs Act (the "2017 Tax Act") was enacted on December 22, 2017, and includes significant changes to the U.S. corporate tax system.
+Effective January 1, 2018, the 2017 Tax Act reduced the U.S. federal corporate tax rate from 35% to 21%, and transitioned the U.S. federal tax system from a worldwide tax system to a territorial tax system, and eliminated or reduced certain domestic deductions among other changes.
+In converting to the new territorial tax system, a deemed repatriation tax on previously tax-deferred earnings of certain foreign subsidiaries was required to be recognized as of December 31, 2017, and is payable over eight years.

-On December 22, 2017, the SEC issued Staff Accounting Bulletin 118 ("SAB 118") that provides additional guidance allowing companies to apply a measurement period of up to twelve months to account for the impacts of the Tax Act in their financial statements.
+On December 22, 2017, the SEC issued Staff Accounting Bulletin 118 ("SAB 118") that provides additional guidance allowing companies to apply a measurement period of up to twelve months to account for the impacts of the 2017 Tax Act in their financial statements.
+In the period ending December 31, 2018, we recognized measurement period adjustments of \$2.1 million related to the deemed repatriation tax and the remeasurement of our deferred tax assets and liabilities.
+The effect of the measurement period adjustment on the 2018 effective tax rate was an increase of 0.5%.
+The accounting for the transitional impacts of the 2017 Tax Act are now complete.